E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 Remote login authentication and privileged EXEC access are separate.

-A successful remote login can place the administrator in User EXEC mode:
+After successfully logging in remotely, the session can begin in User EXEC mode:

 ```text
 R0>
 ```

-The `enable` command is then used to request Privileged EXEC mode.
+The `enable` command is then used to request privileged EXEC access.

 ```text
 R0> enable
 ```

-The configured enable secret controls access to:
+The configured enable secret is used to enter:

 ```text
 R0#
 ```

-The local username authenticates the remote user, while the enable secret controls access to privileged EXEC mode.
+The local username and password authenticate the remote user, while the enable secret controls access to privileged EXEC mode.

 ---

 ## SSH Preparation

+SSH requires additional configuration that Telnet does not.

-Before SSH could be enabled, each device was given a hostname and domain name.
+Each device was configured with a hostname and domain name.

 ```text
 hostname <device-name>
 ip domain-name <domain-name>
 ```

-The hostname and domain information are used as part of the RSA key-generation process.

-A local user account was also configured so SSH connections could use username and password authentication.
+A local user account was already available for SSH authentication.

+The hostname and domain name are also required before RSA keys can be generated.

 ---

 ## RSA Key Generation

-SSH requires cryptographic keys.

-RSA keys were generated on both network devices.
+RSA keys were generated on both devices.

 ```text
 crypto key generate rsa
 ```

-A key size large enough to support SSH version 2 was selected.

-The default 512-bit key was not sufficient for SSH version 2 in this Packet Tracer environment, so a larger key was generated.
+The initial default key size of 512 bits was not large enough for SSH version 2 in Packet Tracer.

+A larger RSA key size was generated so SSH version 2 could be used.

 ---